Your Ultimate Guide to UTV Camping Trips

 In addition to this unique driving style, ATVs don't have a cabin or a lot of safety equipment included.
 Without a cabin surrounding the driver and passenger you have a higher chance of injury were you to crash the vehicle.
 Granted, some do come with a roll-bar, but not all do.
 The worst part of ATVs is the lack of space you have to pack your belongings and tools.
 Typically, ATVs are used for recreational purposes, so it's not equipped with a lot of places to store your items.
 Thankfully, there are other means to transport you and your other camping appliances.

-Unlike the trademark look of a straddling position, handlebar steering, and ability to move through most settings, UTVs are equipped with a steering wheel, cabin and two-person seating.
+Unlike the trademark look of a straddling position, handlebar steering, and ability to move through most settings, UTVs (also referred to as side-by-sides) are equipped with a steering wheel, cabin and two-person seating.
 You and your passenger will be able to sit peacefully in the UTV without any worry of being thrown out.
-Your seatbelt will keep you snugly in the vehicle, but it's important to remind you to grip your seatbelt were you to get in an accident.
+Your seatbelt will keep you snugly in the vehicle, but it's important to remind you to grip your seatbelt when you get in an accident.
 You wouldn't want to be injured because of the weight of the UTV.

 Thankfully, the likelihood of you getting in an accident is low, as long as you follow the rules and don't try to do any doughnuts.
 UTVs are a lot stronger than ATVs, which means its heavier, especially since it has a cabin.
 This means when you do doughnuts you are flinging the weight in an improbable way, causing it to flip over.
 Nonetheless, UTVs are simpler to steer and control than its counterpart.